hpcleuven/VscDocumentation/source/globus/sharing.rst

 Globus allows you to share data with others, even if they do not have access to the same endpoints.
 To share data with others, you need to create a **shared collection**, which is a shared folder on an existing collection.
-You can then give individual users, groups or even the whole world to the data in that folder.
+You can then give individual users, groups or even the whole world access to the data in that folder.

 Data sharing policy
 -------------------